How To Use a Pottery Kiln at Home – 13 Tips To Remember

 5. Don’t Place Anything Above the Kiln Once It Starts To Run

-If you think that the excess heat will speed up the drying process of your wet clothes or shoes, you should know that it’s more likely that the heat will burn or melt your accessories.
+If you think the excess heat will speed up the drying of your wet clothes or shoes, you should know that it’s more likely to burn or melt your accessories.

 6. Don’t Open the Lid and Peek During the Heating Operation